nikita-bachhas/IoTCourseProject/README.md

  `Steps to Create a VM Instance`

- `Steps to Start & Run Flask Server`
+ `Steps to Start & Run Flask Server on VM`